 What is the difference between Tier 1 and Tier 2 peer review?

-What does the review process entail?
+What does the acceptance to the Melbourne PRT program entail?

 What criteria will reviewers use to evaluate the quality of my teaching?